EdJoPaTo/website-stalker-example/systems/starlabs/de/collections-laptops.md

-Three models.
 Built for Linux.
+Not adapted to it.

  Choose by how you work: convertible, privacy-conscious, or full-fat performance.